What are perennials?

 The term ‘perennials’ is used loosely by gardeners to indicate those plants which grow in beds and borders, which are not trees, shrubs or bulbs.
-They are the ‘summer colour’, the ‘border flowers’ and make up a ‘flower garden’.The two terms commonly used by gardeners are:
+They are the ‘summer colour’, the ‘border flowers’ and make up a ‘flower garden’.

 To be more botanically precise, the following applies:

 - Perennials plants usually live for many years (those described as ‘short-lived’ perennials may only live for a few years) and vary substantially in shape, size and habit

 - The foliage may be evergreen or die back in winter

 - It should be noted that the term perennials is often used by gardeners to exclude woody plants (trees, shrubs and sub-shrubs).
 However, botanically, ‘perennial’ just means plants that live for many years, so can be applied to woody plants too